The ultimate impressive-looking side dish, these garlic Hasselback potatoes with sage are actually really simple to make and taste incredible!

 - Remove potatoes from oven and sprinkle crushed garlic over them, pushing it between slices so potatoes absorb flavour.

-If you’ve tried this recipe, please leave a comment or tip for others below.
-I'd love to know how you’ve made it your own!
+If you’ve tried these garlic hasselback potatoes, please leave a comment or tip for others below!